flenniken/statictea/docs/md/functions.md

 * **p** — A paragraph element is one string, possibly containing newlines.
 * **code** — A code element is three strings.
-The first string is the code start line, for example “~~~” or “~~~nim”.
+The first string is the code start line, for example "~~~" or "~~~nim".
 The second string (with newlines) contains the text of the block.
-The third string is the ending line, for example “~~~”.
+The third string is the ending line, for example "~~~".
 * **bullets** — A bullets element contains a string (with newlines) for each bullet point.
-The leading “* “ is not part of the string.
+The leading "* " is not part of the string.

 ~~~javascript